 Course on CUDA Programming on NVIDIA GPUs, July 24-28, 2023

-This year the course will be taught by myself and
+The course will be taught by

-Prof. Wes Armour
+Prof. Wes Armour.

 the first national GPU supercomputer for Machine Learning.

 This is a one-week hands-on course for students, postdocs, academics